“Conversion Rate Optimization (CRO) is not a trick, but a well-defined strategy that deepens as we explore.”

 The reason for conducting an A/B test is to identify the best iteration that will help in driving more conversion to your website.
 If you’re using tools such as CrazyEgg, A/B testing comes built-in, which gives you an edge over manually collating the data and announcing the winner.

 5) Understand the Customer Journey

-Before you start the Converversion Rate Optimization process, define the different levels of customer journey.
+Before you start the Conversion Rate Optimization process, define the different levels of the customer journey.